-Caravel models have the converter installed below the refrigerator, wardrobe, pantry, or bed, depending on the model.
+The power center is installed below the refrigerator, wardrobe, pantry, or bed, depending on the model.
 Open the decorative door for access to 12-volt fuses and 120- volt breakers.

-The converter transforms 120-volt alternating current (AC) into 12-volt direct current (DC).
-The converter/ charging system is the interior low voltage electrical system that enables you to use the interior lights, fans, pumps, and 12-volt appliances, whether operating on self-contained battery power or 120-volt city power.
+The power center's converter transforms 120-volt alternating current (AC) into 12-volt direct current (DC).
+The converter/charging system is the interior low voltage electrical system that enables you to use the interior lights, fans, pumps, and 12-volt appliances, whether operating on self-contained battery power or 120-volt city power.
 The 12-volt light bulbs give off the same light as regular household bulbs, so that when operating on self-contained battery power, everything works normally except the 120-volt convenience outlets and 120-volt appliances.
 The converter system is designed to maintain constant output voltages regardless of the variances that occur in city power systems.